quantapix/qnarre/docs/advanced_tf/index.md

 Google's open sourced TensorFlow, a top project on the "~36 million developers" GitHub, is arguably one of the most successful applications of the mathematics we understand, and have come to personally love.

-This amazingly capable, perhaps community developed tool suddenly allows us to study, and to efficiently simulate our insights and understanding of the fluid reality around us.
+This amazingly capable, perhaps community developed tool suddenly allows us to study, and to also efficiently simulate, our insights and understanding of the fluid reality around us.

 The new, cleaned up version, the beta of TensorFlow 2.0, has just been released with its APIs now frozen.
 Personally motivated and eagerly curious to "read the sources", the following blogs document our process of learning and adjusting to TensorFlow 2.0.

-*Note: the runable examples currently depend on the "nightly" builds of TensorFlow 2.0 (downloadable with `!pip install -U tf-nightly-2.0-preview` from running notebooks).*
+*Note: the runable examples currently depend on the "nightly" builds of TensorFlow 2.0 (downloadable with `!pip install -U tf-nightly-2.0-preview` from running Jupyter notebooks).*

 ## [Trackable: A Pervasive Persistence Infrastructure](./trackable.html)

-* Auto tracking modeling variables
+* Auto-tracking natively referenced modeling variables
 * "Pythonic" aggregating and encapsulating in models
-* New `modules` and Keras `layers` for seamless persistence
+* Mixing new `modules` and Keras `layers` for seamless persistence
-* "A picture is worth a thousand words" graphs with TensorBoard
+* "A picture is worth a thousand words": graphs with TensorBoard
 * [more detail...](./trackable.html), the [graph...](./trackable.pdf) and [runable examples...](https://github.com/quantapix/qnarre/blob/master/docs/advanced_tf/trackable.ipynb)

 ## [Many Smaller GPUs: Elegant In-Model Distribution](./gpus.html)

-* Physical GPUs to custom configurable virtual GPUs
+* Physical GPUs to custom configurable, virtual GPUs
 * Stacks of Keras layers laid over parametric sequences of GPUs
-* Instant, predictable massive GPU computations/interactions
+* Instant, predictable and massive GPU computations/interactions
 * Clean, clear model "pipelines" visualized and verified
 * [more detail...](./gpus.html), the [graph...](./gpus.pdf) and [runable examples...](https://github.com/quantapix/qnarre/blob/master/docs/advanced_tf/gpus.ipynb)